-Healing and Resilience through Yoga (Hart Yoga) is a group-based program that integrates yoga poses, breathwork, and guided visualization.
+Healing and Resilience after Trauma (HaRT) is dedicated to supporting women and girls to experience greater wellbeing.
 The approach is anchored to a fundamental belief in our innate wholeness and capacity to heal from trauma, as well as a desire to expand access to contemplative practices.
+Our main program-HaRT Yoga-integrates mindfulness practices, breathwork, guided visualizations and yoga poses.

-Since 2016, Hart Yoga has been supporting women and girls who have experienced human trafficking and gender based violence—global issues that violate fundamental human rights and have devastating consequences for survivors, their families and communities.
-Hart Yoga recognizes this broader context of gender inequality and violence that de-values women and girls and compromises their well-being on multiple levels.
+Since 2016, HaRT has been supporting women and girls who have experienced human trafficking and gender based violence—global issues that violate fundamental human rights and have devastating consequences for survivors, their families and communities.
+HaRT's approach recognizes this broader context of gender inequality and violence that de-values women and girls and compromises their well-being on multiple levels.
 The program aims to reverse this dynamic by supporting participants to connect with their inner resilience, build a supportive community, and overcome the consequences of trauma.
-Hart Yoga evolves over 12-weeks, with each session aspiring to cultivate an experience of:
+HaRT Yoga evolves over 12-weeks, with each session aspiring to cultivate an experience of:

 Feeling Grounded: Being supported, centered, and fully present in the current moment and physical space.